It started with a Gift...

 The College needs legacy gifts

 We want to ensure that the College continues to thrive and to offer the very best training and the most exceptional opportunities to the talented young people who study with us.
-Leaving a gift to the College in your Will, is one of the most important and valuable actions you can take to help us to do this.
+Leaving a gift to the College in your will, is one of the most important and valuable actions you can take to help us to do this.
 Together, we can help them to reach their potential, develop their particular career pathways and, as they graduate, to make their own, individual contribution to the performing arts anywhere in the world.
 Donating in someone’s memory can also be an enriching way of remembering loved ones, whilst supporting future generations of artistic talent.

-Any donations you make in your Will are exempt from inheritance tax and you can reduce your overall tax rate if more than 10% of your estate is left to charity.
+Any donations you make in your will are exempt from inheritance tax and you can reduce your overall tax rate if more than 10% of your estate is left to charity.

 Your legacy gift will make a difference